AbdelhameedEmad/Weighted-Fair-Queuing/README.md

 * Arrival Time

 Output:
-1. Finish tags of each arriving packet
-2. Delay of each packet ( Total Time of waiting + Service )
+1. Delay of each packet ( Total Time of waiting + Service )
-3. Departure Times of each packet sorted in increasing order
+2. Departure Times of each packet sorted in increasing order